Day 01:Arrive Paro

 As the aircraft enters the Paro valley, you will see Paro Dzong on the hillside overlooking the Paro Chu (river), with Ta Dzong, formerly a watchtower and now the National Museum, above it.

-You will be received by the representative of Access Bhutan Tours & Treks (Bhutan tour operator)who will be your Bhutan travel guide throughout your tour.
+You will be received by the representative of Bhutan All Seasons Tours & Treks (Bhutan tour operator)who will be your Bhutan travel guide throughout your tour.

 Check into your hotel in Paro and after refreshments, visit the following: